Read-The-Question/rtq-review/src/pages/md/papers/sevenoaks-school--11-plus--maths--2013--sample-paper-4.md

 \end{aligned}
 $

-Finally the value of C is given by,
+Lets use the value of B to find C,

 $
 \begin{aligned}